 Researcher and writer Mike Berners-Lee explains this as; carbon = all the different global-warming greenhouse gases, footprint = a metaphor for the impact something has.
 By this definition, a carbon footprint is roughly the total climate change impact of something, such as an activity (flying), an item (a banana), a person, or even a whole country.

-10 ways to cut your food carbon footprint
+Find out more about our food carbon footprint and ways to cut your food carbon footprint.

 Clean energy